walker-test/tukanoan-lingview/README.md

 Front-end code written with [ReactJS](https://reactjs.org/).

+## Update: FLEx-with-media support
+LingView now supports .flextext files as source documents.
+(Flextext is the format used for exporting a file from ELAN to FLEx or vice versa.)
+The new format can include timing information and can therefore be displayed with synced audio/video.

 ## Getting Started
 To begin using this site, you'll need to have NPM and Node.js installed.
 [Details can be found on the NPM website.](http://blog.npmjs.org/post/85484771375/how-to-install-npm) Then, clone this repository and run the command:
     npm install